anupam2020/Covid19Tracker/README.md

 # Covid19Tracker
-Latest COVID-19 Stats
-English & Bengali News
-Weather for current location and All Country
+Latest COVID-19 Stats, English & Bengali News, Weather details for current location and All Country with Cool UI